-Students must demonstrate competence -- in the manner described below -- on topics in ethics or political philosophy or aesthetics.
+Students must complete one graduate subject in ethics or political philosophy or aesthetics.

 During your second year -- normally during your fourth term -- you must write a finished, "polished" paper, roughly 25 pages long, on a topic of your choosing.
 By the end-of-term meeting of your third term (typically the fall term of the second year), you must submit to your advisors in writing a brief statement describing the topic of your second year paper (a paragraph or so) and the names of two faculty members with whom you plan to work (a supervisor and a second reader).
 You should have spoken to and have the agreement of the faculty members you list.